Cambridge, Ontario: Bridges

 Cambridge has some of the most historic bridges in Waterloo Region.
 The Black Bridge Road Bridge (1916) is Cambridge's only truss bridge and has been designated a heritage site since 1997.
 It is still driven upon, though it is prone to major flooding and subsequent closure in the spring.
 The Main Street Bridge (1931) is a bowstring arch bridge made of concrete and is set over the Grand River.
 Also in Cambridge is the Park Hill Road Bridge (2002), formally known as the Queen Street Bridge (1933).
 This bridge was one of the three bridges credited with contributing to the development of early Galt.
 The bridge was reconstructed and widened to four lanes in 2002 retaining much of the original appearance.
 The Mill Creek Bridge (1837) in Cambridge is the oldest remaining bridge structure in the region and one of only two stone masonry arch bridges in the Region of Waterloo.

 In 2007, the Region of Waterloo completed the first pedestrian/cycling bridge to cross the 401.
 This bridge connects Morningside Drive (Cambridge) with Doon Valley Drive (Kitchener) and is an integral part of the Grand River trails system.

 Public transportation

 Since 2000, public transport throughout the Region of Waterloo has been provided by Grand River Transit (GRT), which was created by a merger of the former Cambridge Transit and Kitchener Transit.
-GRT operates a number of routes in Cambridge, four of which travel outside of the city: presently the 52, 61, 72, and 111 buses run to southern Kitchener, while the iXpress limited-stop express route runs from the Ainslie St. Transit Terminal through Kitchener to the north end of Waterloo.

-On October 31, 2009, GO Transit started service with a line from Square One Shopping Centre in Mississauga to the University of Waterloo, thereby allowing a trip to Kitchener from a terminal outside the Wal-Mart Power Centre.
+GRT operates a number of routes in Cambridge that provide service within Cambridge itself and service to Kitchener & Waterloo, including 1 Bus Rapid Transit line and 2 limited-stop express bus lines.
+Ainslie Street Terminal serves as the main transportation hub for Grand River Transit and Coach Canada, while Sportsworld GO serves as the primary transit hub for GO Transit in Cambridge.

+Frequency of transit may vary between routes.
+Some routes like 51 Hespeler may provide faster & more frequent service throughout the week, while routes like the 60 Burnett receive lower service and operate for lesser time.

 Coach Canada runs almost every two hours during the daytime between Hamilton and Kitchener, and connecting to Niagara Falls.